 But in the end, Alice made it home to her family with a great story.

 To make Alice's costume, I used the Fiesta Frock, following the directions exactly.
+There are both free and paid versions of that pattern at that link.
 Then I used the pattern to make her apron too.

 To make the apron, you'll need 1 1/2 yards of white fabric.
 Cut